HighwayDoesntCare/Camel-vim/README.md

 Camel-vim
 ==========================

+# Switch to the branch vim8 if the version of your vim is 8 or higher is highly recommended.

 ### Introduction ###
 Camel-vim can build a vim-plugin-based environment for c/c++.
 It will install and configure YouCompleteMe and some other plugins.<br>